TomPrint/Toolman/readme.txt

 - update styling in Modal.js using Tailwind
 - update styling in SingleItem.js using Tailwind
 - add descirption property to pass to modal

+02/12 - delete user modal
+- create DeleteUserModal
+- passing props with onSubmit
+- invoking a delete function in ManageUser when modal is confirmed

+02/12 - protecting employee api routes from unauthorized users BACKEND
+- apply requireAuth for all employee routes by adding router.use(requireAuth) FRONTEND
+-use authorization in headers while fetching data -if-check for user before fetch function is called